v3io/tsdb-nuclio/README.md

 Where:
 - `NUCLIO_NAMESPACE`: The namespace to which the the function will be deployed

-Deploy the ingest function to your cluster:
+Deploy the ingest and query functions to your cluster:
 ```sh
 nuctl deploy \
     --namespace <NUCLIO_NAMESPACE> \